Pioneertown Mountains Preserve

-Pioneertown Mountains Preserve is a nature preserve in the Mojave Desert and San Bernardino Mountains, noted for granite rock formations, volcanic mesas, and riparian canyons that support desert and montane vegetation.
-The landscape includes the Sawtooth Mountains, Pipes Canyon, and Chaparrosa Peak, forming part of a protected corridor linking desert and mountain habitats within the Sand to Snow National Monument region.
+Pioneertown Mountains Preserve is a nature preserve in the Mojave Desert and San Bernardino Mountains that features granite rock formations, volcanic mesas, and riparian canyons that support desert and montane vegetation.
+The landscape includes the Sawtooth Mountains, Pipes Canyon, and Chaparrosa Peak within the Sand to Snow National Monument region.
 The 25500 acre property is owned and managed by The Wildlands Conservancy as part of its system of preserves.

 Geography

 Pioneertown Mountains Preserve covers about 25500 acre in the Little San Bernardino Mountains within the Mojave Desert, near Pioneertown, California.
 The terrain spans nearly 4000 ft of elevation, rising from desert basins to the lower slopes of the San Bernardino Mountains.